Chevrolet Prototypes (Turismo Carretera): The Carafe

 He made his motorsport debut on June 16, 1967, winning the race held at the Buenos Aires Autodromo.
-There, he faced the power of the official IKA team, which put the Torinos prepared by Oreste Berta on the track.
+There, he faced the power of the official IKAteam, which put the Torinos prepared by Oreste Berta on the track.
 Another of his staunch rivals that date was the Baufer-Ford, prepared by Horacio Steven for the official Ford team and driven by Atilio Viale del Carril.
 The race was one of the most eventful in the category, since, after the first lap, the drivers encountered a car that was stopped on the starting grid.
 Several cars were involved, including that of Atilio Viale del Carril.
 However, Andrea Vianini was able to avoid the carambola and decidedly headed for victory, breaking the power of the Torinos, which marked the end of the era of the old "cupecitas".

 It owes its amusing name to the advertisements that decorated it, among which the AgipGas advertisement, a gas company of Italian origin, stood out, as well as being painted in the colors of the Agip cylinders, which combined with its deep-drawn shape, he gave the impression of being a real walking jug.

 At the end of 2018, Aldo Bellavigna donated this car and a TC2000 Dodge 1500 to the Fangio de Balcarce Museum.